-- enhance the success of students studying other sciences
+- and enhance the success of students studying other sciences

 Freshman and sophomore students at Stillman College, Shelton State Community College, and The University of Alabama have the opportunity to participate in the Undergraduate Researcher Program.